alertbox/todomvc-cucumber-protractor/README.md

 │   └── *.feature                            # Example features and scenarios to play │
-├── hooks/                                   # Contains all the hooks for Cucumber │   └── skip-or-deprecated.hook.js           # Skip any scenario if tagged as @skip/@ignore/@deprecated
+├── hooks/                                   # Contains all the hooks for Cucumber │   ├── capture-screenshot.hook.js           # Capture and attache a screenshot when assertion fails │   └── skip-or-deprecated.hook.js           # Skip any scenario if tagged as @skip/@ignore/@deprecated
 │
 ├── plugins/                                 # Contains all the Ptor plugins │   ├── chai-as-promised.plugin.js           # Plugin to configure chai and chai-as-promised
 │   └── ng-optout-browser.plugin.js          # Plugin to configure protractor browser
 │
+├── public/                                  # Public access folder which can be published if needed │   └── report                               # Contains all the assets of the test report │       └── index.html                       # Main page of the test report │
 ├── .babelrc                                 # Defines presets for Modern Javascript support ├── .eslintrc.yml                            # Defines javascript coding styles